usubalang/usuba/_posts/2020-01-14-bitslicing.md

 faster](https://github.com/DadaIsCrazy/usuba/tree/master/experimentations/add)
 than the software adder.

-This slowdown by a factor or 5 could still be offset by other parts of the programs, like permutations which would be done at compile-time as mentionned above.
+This slowdown by a factor of 5 could still be offset by other parts of the programs, like permutations which would be done at compile-time as mentionned above.
 However, implementing more complex operations like multiplication is unlikely to ever be an option for bitsliced